 - Intestinal perforations: Remember those sharp bone edges that I said could cause mouth injuries?
 They can also perforate through the intestines, causing potentially fatal infection in the abdomen.
 While having Petplan pet insurance can help with the medical costs for emergency surgery if these accidents occur, you're better off not taking the risk in the first place.

 I know that you don’t want your pet to experience any of these medical problems, so keep bones safely out of her reach, no matter how much she begs.
 Don’t forget about discarded bones in the trash – make sure your trash can is “paw-proof.”
 Do give your dog something to chew on, though.
-Nylabones are a good alternative to real bones.
-Ask your veterinarian for other suggestions the next time you and your dog are in the office.
+Play it safe and offer a Veterinary Oral Health Council-accepted product, or ask your veterinarian for other suggestions the next time you visit.